nodejs/node/doc/api/http.markdown

 If you call [response.write()][] or [response.end()][] before calling this, the implicit/mutable headers will be calculated and call this function for you.

+When headers have been set with `response.setHeader`, they will be merged with any headers passed to `request.writeHead`, with the headers passed to `request.writeHead` given precedence.

 Note that Content-Length is given in bytes not characters.
 The above example works because the string `'hello world'` contains only single byte characters.
 If the body contains higher coded characters then `Buffer.byteLength()`